isotopp/isotopp.github.io/_posts/2021-09-14-mysql-page-compression-revisited.md

 }
 ```

-When looking at this on the disk we can see that in fact only 4KB of disk space (one block on a modern disk) has been allocated.
+When looking at this on the disk we can see that in fact only 4 KB of disk space (one block on a modern disk) has been allocated.

 ```console
 kris@server:~$ cc -o sparseme sparseme.c